 There are certain aspects of learning disabilities which increase the risk for an individual to experience mental health issues.
 Failure to identify a learning disability at an early age and to consequently delay the provision of intensive, individualized instruction results in school failure.
 A child who was well-adjusted as a five- or six-year-old can acquire overlays of emotional disturbance after years of school failure.
 Anxiety and depression would be likely experiences for such a child from the age of nine or ten.
 Certain specific learning disabilities are characterized by perceptual deficits, including misinterpretation of facial expression, body language, or verbal… Read More »

 Although not necessarily indicative of mental disturbance, these actions, or signs of trouble, can sometimes help you identify someone who needs help: ACTING DIFFERENT THAN USUAL.
 Can you link this change in behavior to something that has happened recently?
-Any event, such as the death of a close relative, or even something positive – like a job promotion – can trigger a troublesome emotional reaction.
+Any event, such as the death of a close relative, or even something positive‚“ like a job promotion‚“can trigger a troublesome emotional reaction.
 SEEMS TO BE EXCESSIVELY WITHDRAWN AND DEPRESSED.
 Are hobbies, friends and relatives ignored suddenly?
 Is there a feeling that this person has begun to lose self-confidence?
 Depressive illnesses have many symptoms similar to these.
-COMPLAINS… Read More »
+COMPLAINS OF EPISODES OF… Read More »

 Children with learning disabilities are prone to chronic depression.
 Older adolescents and adults tend to become withdrawn.
 They may be quiet or become agitated, irritable, and angry; they may also look sad and talk about their sadness.
 Young children, on the other hand, tend to exhibit non-verbal clues and express their emotional struggles more by their behavior than by talking.
 A major depression typically lasts several weeks and may be intense.
 Mild chronic depression (dysthymia) may last for an extended period of time and frequently appears to be an aspect of a child’s usual moods and personality.
 Signs that may… Read More »

-If you know that you or your child has Learning Disabilities (LD) it is important also to know that about 50 percent of individuals with LD will also have one or more “related disorders”.
+If you know that you or a family member has Learning Disabilities (LD) it is important to know approximately 50 percent of individuals with LD will also have one or more “related disorders.”
 There is a continuum of neurologically based disorders that are frequently found together.
 The basic concept is that if something impacts on the developing brain, resulting in an area or system being “wired differently,” it is possible that other areas might be involved as well.
 These related disorders are referred to as “comorbid conditions.”
-If you or a family member has LD, it is important that… Read More »
+If you or a family member has LD, it is important that the professionals… Read More »

 What are the root causes of compliant behavior and the strategies to use at school?
 Dr. Russell Barkley, an expert in child behavior, encourages teachers to examine compliance and non-compliance in light of four factors: the nature of the student, the nature of teachers and care-givers, the effectiveness of child management methods, and the student’s environment and related stress.
 In addition, this article includes such strategies as solicit the student’s input, use physical cues, know the student’s learning style, set clear limits and expectations, know those things you can control and those things you do not control, choose your battles… Read More »